Incapamentum/Attack-Defense/README.md

 After a thorough optimization, `quickhpc` reaches a maximum resolution of 3 microseconds, which is more than 30000 times faster than the `perf-stat`

+The current tool as is has actually been broken due to incompatibility with latest PAPI releases.
+However, a [fork](https://github.com/zechenghe/quickhpc) of the repo was found that fixes these issues.
+This is the version of `quickhpc` that is being used.

 ## IV.
 Attack <sup>[1]</sup>